 This was a reason why I couldn’t say that the seat harness has only advantages for beginners.
 A waist harness might be easier when hooking in and out of the lines.
 Probably resulting in less space between the knees and the boom.
 When sailing in waves that can be a disadvantage.
 During jumps it can also be a downside.
 In both scenario’s the knees can come up and hit the boom easier when it is lower.

 But, if you just want to blast over relatively flat water with maximum power, the seat harness can be a great option.
 Since your weight does a lot of the work, your arm and back muscles get more of a break.
-The lower centre of effort can help when you want to sheet in hard.
+The lower center of effort can help when you want to sheet in hard.
 Pulling a race or freeride sail close to the board.

 And if you are learning, the extra support can be beneficial.
 Moreover the weight doing more of the work, instead of arm and back muscles, can be nice when learning.
 Since pulling the sail out of the water or water starting might require a large portion of your muscle power.